matthijskooijman/arduino-lmic/README.md

 should be architecture-independent, so it should run on "normal" AVR arduinos, but also on the ARM-based ones, and some success has been seen running on the ESP8266 board as well.
-It was tested on the Arduino Uno, Pinoccio Scout, Teensy LC and 3.x, ESP8266, Arduino 101.
+It was tested on the Arduino Uno, Pinoccio Scout, Teensy LC and 3.x, ESP8266, Arduino 101 and Spresense.

 This library an be quite heavy, especially if the fairly small ATmega 328p (such as in the Arduino Uno) is used.
 In the default configuration,